dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 #### **Hygiene in the threadpool**

 The threadpool also ensures that there's no CPU oversubscription.
 Oversubscription is when there are more active threads than CPU cores, which causes the OS to have to time-slice.
-Oversubscripition hurts performance because time-slicing requires expensive context swithces and can invalidate CPU caches that have become essential in delevering performance to modern processors.
+Oversubscripition hurts performance because time-slicing requires expensive context switches and can invalidate CPU caches that have become essential in delevering performance to modern processors.

 CLR avoids oversubscription by queueing taks and throttling their startup. **Hill-climbing algorithm** is used to adjust the workload in a particular direction.